-- Transfers between Stage 1 and Stages 2 or 3 are due to financial instruments experiencing significant increases (or decreases) of credit risk or becoming credit-impaired in the period, and the consequent step up (or step down) between 12 month and lifetime ECL: - Additional allowances for new financial instruments recognised during the period, as well as releases for financial instruments de-recognised in the period; - Impact on the measurement of ECL due to changes in PDs, EADs and LGDs in the period, arising from regular refreshing of inputs to models; currently ten years of data for PDs are being used (2021: ten years was used), and management's intention is to maintain this ten year rolling average for the PDs; - Impacts on the measurement of ECL due to changes made to models and assumptions; - Discount unwind within ECL due to the passage of time, as ECL is measured on a present value basis: - Foreign exchange retranslations for assets denominated in foreign currencies and other movements; and - Financial assets that were written off during the period.
+- Loss allowance (continued) - Additional allowances for new financial instruments recognised during the period, as well as releases for financial instruments de-recognised in the period; - Impact on the measurement of ECL due to changes in PDs, EADs and LGDs in the period, arising from regular refreshing of inputs to models; currently ten years of data for PDs are being used, and management's intention is to maintain this ten year rolling average for the PDs; - Impacts on the measurement of ECL due to changes made to models and assumptions: - Discount unwind within ECL due to the passage of time, as ECL is measured on a present value basis: - Foreign exchange retranslations for assets denominated in foreign currencies and other movements; and - Financial assets that were written off during the period.

-For the financial year ended 30 June 2022, there was no significant increase in credit risk (SICR) on financial instruments.
+For the financial year ended 30 June 2023, there was no significant increase in credit risk (SICR) on financial instruments.